anomaly/lab-python-server/README.md

 TODO:
 - [ ] Convert the project to be a [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) template

+> The approach taken in this guide is to document the tools and commands are they are and not build additional tooling or abstractions.
+The aim is to educate the user on the tools and how to use them.

 ## General notes

 Python 3.10 requires the Tinker package to be installed, not sure why this is the case and why the the base Docker image does not contain this.
 Take a look at the `Dockerfile` where we install this package via `apt`.